Jeremy-Kwok/Google-Advanced-Data-Analytics-Capstone-Project/README.md

 **Feature Importance**

-From all of the models, we can see that the most important features are (from most important to least important) `last_evaluation`, `number_project`, `tenure`, `overworked`.
+From all of the models, we see that the most important features are (from most important to least important) `last_evaluation`, `number_project`, `tenure`, `overworked`.
 These variables are most helpful in predicting the outcome variable `left` (whether or not an employee left Salifort Motors)

 ### Conclusion and Recommendations
+**Conclusion:** All models suggest that employees are being overworked.

-To retain employees, the following recommendations could be presented to the stakeholders:
+**Recommendations:** To retain employees, the following recommendations could be presented to the stakeholders:

 - Cap the number of projects that employees can work on.
 - Consider promoting employees who have been with the company for atleast four years, or conduct further investigation about why four-year tenured employees are so dissatisfied.